 Throughout the late 20th century Holy Infant continued to grow and flourish, and as we embrace the the 21st century, we have been blessed with--and challenged by--continued growth.
 Today we are a community of approximately 800 households.

 Oblate Service Through the Years

-Many Oblates of St. Francis de Sales have faithfully served the parish as pastors and parochial vicars, including Edward H. Friel, OSFS; Anthony Silvestri, OSFS; Harry McGovern, OSFS; Louis R. McCartney, OSFS; Anthony Simeone, OSFS; James Behan, OSFS; James Turner, OSFS; Philip Cerrato, OSFS; Richard R. DeLillio, OSFS; Joseph C. Zuschmidt, OSFS; John E. McGee, OSFS; Richard Cleary, OSFS; Michael McCue, OSFS; Joseph Brennan, OSFS, and our current pastor, Rev. David Devlin, OSFS.
+Many Oblates of St. Francis de Sales have faithfully served the parish as pastors and parochial vicars, including Edward H. Friel, OSFS; Anthony Silvestri, OSFS; Harry McGovern, OSFS; Louis R. McCartney, OSFS; Anthony Simeone, OSFS; James Behan, OSFS; James Turner, OSFS; Philip Cerrato, OSFS; Richard R. DeLillio, OSFS; Joseph C. Zuschmidt, OSFS; John E. McGee, OSFS; Richard Cleary, OSFS; Michael McCue, OSFS; Joseph Brennan, OSFS; David Devlin, OSFS; and our current pastor, Rev. Robert M. Rutledge, OSFS.

 In 1995 Holy Infant observed its 25th anniversary as a parish.
 The year-long celebration culminated in a special anniversary liturgy on October 1, 1995 at the Carolina Theater in downtown Durham.
 The site was chosen for the anniversary liturgy so that all parishioners could join together to celebrate at one time, in one place, as one people.
 Bishop F. Joseph Gossman presided, and many Oblates who had served the parish returned to participate in the liturgy and celebration.